-At the end of each year, four School Leaders and eight Sport House Captains are elected to represent the school in the following school year.
+At the end of each year, four School Leaders and four Sport House Leaders are elected to represent the school in the following school year.
 These children are selected from the current Year 5 children.
 They will be called upon to take on extra duties to help to develop pride and spirit in the school and within their respective sporting teams.
 They will be a model of good leadership and positive sporting behaviour to the whole school community.

 The House names and colours are as follows;

 Portland – Blue MacKillop – Yellow Penola – Green Woods – Red

 Portland: The Victorian town where the idea was born to establish schools that would be run by a special group of dedicated Nuns who would not be under the direct control of local Bishops and would work mainly with the poor.